LONDON MARKETS: U.K. Stocks Rebound From 1-month Low As AstraZeneca Rises After Trial Results

 What's driving the market?

-The FTSE 100 is on track to end a volatile week 1.1% lower, which would be its biggest weekly loss since early December.
-The drop comes as stocks have been whipped around by a strengthening pound, which has partly rallied on optimism on securing a Brexit deal and partly because of a sharp dollar selloff.
+The FTSE 100 ended a volatile week 0.8% lower, its biggest weekly loss since early December.
+The drop comes as stocks have been whipped around by a strengthening pound, which has partly rallied on optimism that London and Brussels will agree on a Brexit deal and partly because of a sharp dollar selloff.

 A stronger pound tends to weigh on the internationally-exposed FTSE 100 index as about 75% of the benchmark's revenue is generated overseas.
 That means earnings are hit when converted back into sterling.